MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/install-additional-dsc-resources.md

 ## Finding DSC resources using PowerShellGet

-Once **PowerShellGet** is installed on your system, you can find and install DSC resources hosted in the [PowerShell Gallery][1].
+Once **PowerShellGet** is installed on your system, you can find and install DSC Resources hosted in the [PowerShell Gallery][1].

-First, use the [Find-DSCResource][5] cmdlet to find DSC resources.
+First, use the [Find-DSCResource][5] cmdlet to find DSC Resources.
 When you run `Find-DSCResource` for the first time, you may see the following prompt to install the NuGet provider.

 ```powershell